UniqueUpToPermutation/OperatorShifting/README.md

 This testbed requires the Eigen linear algebra library, as well as the LEMON graph library.
 To build the test bed you will need CMake.

+## Configuration

+To update the configuration, please see config.json, make sure that config.json is in the same directory as your binary.